lukso-network/docs/docs/learn/dapp-developer/connect-profile.md

 sidebar_position: 1
 ---

-# Connect Your Universal Profile to a Dapp
+# Connect Your Universal Profile to a dApp

 To allow your users to connect to your dApp with their Universal Profile, they need to ✨ [create a Universal Profile](https://my.universalprofile.cloud) and install the 🖥️ [Universal Profile Browser Extension](../../guides/browser-extension/install-browser-extension.md).